 VIII.
 Improve the entrance to the park from Dudley Street (west part).
 The current entrance is hidden and very narrow, not welcoming to residents of this area.
-It is recommended that the current chain link fencing be removed at this entrance, the landscaping is enhanced, bicycle racks are added, a park sign is added, and the existing path into the park is widened to 8 feet.
+Removing the fencing, adding bicycle racks, adding a sign, and widening the path into the park are options to consider.